KyleHagler-bit/eda-solo-project-auth-shelf/design.md

 ## Delete Items from shelf
 [X] - create DELETE in shelf.router
 [X] - add delete button onto items
-[] - implement authenticaion so only user whom added it can delete it
+[X] - implement authenticaion so only user whom added it can delete it

 ## --------------------------------------------
 ## Stretch Goals